braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 ### Purchases and revenue by segment

-Each row of this report contains metrics about the messages sent for a specific segment.
+This report provides metrics for the messages sent for a specific segment.

 Purchase metrics are unique over the entirety of the reporting period.
 One user can generate at most one purchase.
 Revenue takes into account every purchase from the reporting period.

 ### Purchases and revenue for variants or steps, by segment

-Each row of this report contains metrics about the messages sent for variants or Canvas steps within a specific segment.
+This report provides metrics for the variants or Canvas steps of the messages sent to each segment.

 Purchase metrics are unique over the entirety of the reporting period.
 One user can generate at most one purchase.
 Revenue takes into account every purchase from the reporting period.